Genre = Paranormal Women's Fiction, Fantasy, Romance

 “Just like when Indar did it,” I said as I pondered the ramifications.
 “Guess hearing while you’re frozen is a good thing.
 Most mortals never know time stopped.
 Duff’s reach is confined to a small space like the size of her bar or this place.
-She stopped it the day Eros and his brothers came to try and collect me.”
+She stopped it the day Eros and his brothers came to collect me.”

-“Why are you immune to her time stopping effects?”
+“Why are you immune to her time-stopping effects?”
 Cale asked.

 Cale grunted.
 “Even one minute is a long time when you’re frozen and can’t move.”

 I lifted an eyebrow.
 “I’ll have to take your word for it.”

 We finished the rest of our dinner in silence.
 Cale got a clue about how badly the evening had gone when I didn’t bother ordering dessert.
 I didn’t want to get into it, but I’d learned long ago that the truth couldn’t be put off forever, no matter how much people tried to avoid it.

 “Let’s go home, Cale.
 Tomorrow is going to be a big day,” I said.